The Pros and Cons of Being a Chameleon

 A skittish smile crossed Henry’s face.
 “Well, to be honest, I have a bit of a substance issue,” he admitted.
 “I take certain substances pretty frequently, because I party a lot.
 I’d like to stop that, but I don’t know how,” he said humbly.

 Immediately, I suspected that this area would need some external assistance.
-I mentioned that, while this would come up, I wanted to dig deeper with him about it.
+I mentioned that, but I still wanted to dig deeper with him about it.
 He obliged.

 “So, when you’re on one of these substances, who do you become?”
 I asked.
 “Often, we don’t like the substances themselves; we like who we get to be when we’re on them.”